Posts for: March, 2017

 1. Rinse vigorously with warm water after each meal & before brushing until all particles have been removed (Check sink surface)*

-2. Floss as demonstrated by yours truly.
+2. Floss as demonstrated by our office staff.

 4. Clean dorsum (top) of tongue with gauze or appropriate scraper.